-Chapter 693 of New York State's Law of 1979 added an important new section, 223-b, to the Real Property Law to define and prohibit Retaliation by Landlord Against Tenant.
-Tenants who have been reluctant to assert their rights to a habitable dwelling or to form a tenant association now have an explicit defense against landlord retaliation; i.e., revenge exerted by a landlord through eviction, refusal or a renewal lease or by making the rent or living conditions impossible in response to a tenant asserting their rights as defined in the law in three sections.
+In 1979, section 223-b was added to the Real Property Law to define and prohibit Retaliation by Landlord Against Tenant.
+Tenants who have been reluctant to assert their rights to a habitable dwelling or to form a tenant association now have an explicit defense against landlord retaliation; i.e., revenge by a landlord through eviction, refusal of a renewal lease, or by making the rent or living conditions impossible in response to a tenant asserting their rights.